carbon-design-system/carbon/CONTRIBUTING.md

 ### Setup

-1. Fork the project by navigating to the main [repository](https://github.ibm.com/Bluemix/bluemix-components-react) and clicking the **Fork** button on the top-right corner.
+1. Fork the project by navigating to the main [repository](https://github.com/carbon-design-system/carbon-components-react) and clicking the **Fork** button on the top-right corner.

 2. Navigate to your forked repository and copy the **SSH url**.
 Clone your fork by running the following in your terminal:

 	```
-	$ git clone git@github.ibm.com:{ YOUR_USERNAME }/bluemix-components-react.git
+	$ git clone git@github.com:{ YOUR_USERNAME }/carbon-components-react.git
-	$ cd bluemix-components-react
+	$ cd carbon-components-react
 	```

 	See [GitHub docs](https://help.github.com/articles/fork-a-repo/) for more details on forking a repository.

 3. Once cloned, you will see `origin` as your default remote, pointing to your personal forked repository.
-Add a remote named `upstream` pointing to the main `bluemix-components-react`:
+Add a remote named `upstream` pointing to the main `carbon-components-react`:

 	```
-	$ git remote add upstream git@github.ibm.com:Bluemix/bluemix-components-react.git
+	$ git remote add upstream git@github.com:carbon-design-system/carbon-components-react.git
 	$ git remote -v
 	```